jpinna99/dnd-character-builder/AB_campaign_notes.md

 # 8/15/2025 Notes
 Traveling to Greenest to meet Governor Nighthill.
 We divided up the items accordingly.
-Hildy talked to birds and found at that some humanoids were fleeing Greenest.
+Hildy talked to birds and found out that some humanoids were fleeing Greenest.
 Soveliss collected a children's book.
 We get to Greenest around sunset.
 We enter Greenest and it is being attacked by a dragon.